 Already the Project is working in Danish, Estonian, Finnish, French, German, Dutch, Norwegian, Polish, Portuguese, Russian, Swedish and Spanish, and will expand into other languages.
 These books ensure the authentic transmission of Sangharakshita’s teachings around the world and help promote harmony and shared understanding throughout our movement.

 Reading the Dharma in our own language can be life-changing:

 … this is quite an important principle, quite a fundamental principle, in fact, of Buddhism.
 That one should expound the Dharma to people in their own language, so that they can grasp them.

-The first book I read about Buddhism was Sangharakshita’s the “Guide to the Buddhist Path”.
-This translated book, this treasure, completely changed my life, and gave me direction on the spiritual path like a lamp.
+Sangharakshita’s “Guide to the Buddhist Path” completely changed my life and gave me direction on the spiritual path like a lamp.
 In the Human Realm of the Wheel of Life, the Buddha is depicted with a book in his hand as the means by which we reach Enlightenment.
-Books are very important.

-Studying the Survey of Buddhism on the Transcendental Principle in Padmaloka turned my life upside down.
-I was able to understand the book thanks to having it in a Polish translation….
+Studying the Survey of Buddhism on the Transcendental Principle in Padmaloka turned my life upside down….
 I’m grateful for Sangharakshita’s genius and the translator’s effort.

 I often struggle to find the right words when trying to communicate and discuss the Dharma in Swedish… I have come to trust and appreciate how Viryabodhi’s translations capture the spirit and deeper meaning of Sangharakshita’s teachings.
 I am so grateful for his skillful and beautiful translations.